zenorocha/liferay-learn/docs/dxp-cloud/latest/en/platform-services/backup-service.md

     ![Click Backups from the menu on the left from your production environment.](./backup-service/images/02.png)

-1. Click the Actions menu for any of the backups listed, then click _Download._
+1. Click the Actions menu for any of the backups listed, then click _Download_.

     ![Choose a backup from the list, and click Download.](./backup-service/images/03.png)